godot-dimensions/g4mf/specification/parts/data.md

 Valid compression values are strings representing [FourCC](https://en.wikipedia.org/wiki/FourCC) codes.
 This allows for easy identification of the headers if a human inspects the file in a hex editor.
 Implementations MAY choose to display these values to the user as plain text, such as by showing the compression format indicator in an error message when the compression format is unsupported.

 This value MUST be a string matching the binary compression format indicator magic number, as defined in [G4MF Binary File Format](binary_file_format.md).
 Each string MUST be 4 characters after any escaping, convertible to a sequence of 4 numbers between `0x00` and `0xFF`.
-All control characters MUST escaped to comply with the JSON specification for strings, and all non-ASCII characters MUST also be escaped, including those below `0x20` or above `0x7E` (other characters may also optionally be escaped, but these are required to be escaped).
+All control characters MUST be escaped to comply with the JSON specification for strings, and all non-ASCII characters MUST also be escaped, including those below `0x20` or above `0x7E` (other characters may also optionally be escaped, but these are required to be escaped).
 For example, the string `"Zstd"` indicates Zstandard compression, which corresponds to the byte sequence `0x5A 0x73 0x74 0x64`, or `0x6474735A` as a little-endian unsigned 32-bit integer, in the chunk compression type indicator magic number of a binary G4MF (`.g4b`) file.
 Uncompressed data MUST NOT have this property set, and for buffers in binary blob chunks, the compression format indicator magic number of uncompressed chunks MUST be set to `0x00000000` (four zero bytes).

 When compressed data is stored in a separate file or a data URI, `"compression"` is the only way to indicate that the data is compressed, and the file size or data URI string content determines the compressed size of the data.
 When compressed data is stored in a binary blob chunk at the end of the file, both `"compression"` and the binary file's compression format indicator magic number MUST be set to the same value, and the binary file's chunk size is the compressed size of the data.
 If there is a mismatch between the `"compression"` property and the binary file's compression format indicator magic number, the file is invalid.